databrew/dashboard_template/README.md

-# dashboard_template
+# traveldash
-Databrew's dashboard template
+A travel dashboard for the IFC / World Bank